Jmiceli17/spacecraft_dynamics/README.md

 # Spacecraft Dynamics
-A Python package developed from various assignments and projects completed for courses in the Aerospace Engineering Department at CU Boulder.
+A Python package developed from various courses, assignments and projects.

 ## Features
 - Modeling of satellite attitude dynamics